pantheon-systems/documentation/source/content/guides/custom-upstream/07-test-custom-upstream.md

 ### Sample a Few Sites

-We suggest picking a few sample sites with varying functionality and design to test updates on a [Multidev](/multidev) environment ror agencies that manage large portfolios.
-When things look good, release the update to all.
+We suggest picking a few sample sites with varying functionality and design to test updates on a [Multidev](/multidev) environment or agencies that manage large portfolios.
+Release the update to when things look good.

 ## Before You Begin